sjb1061/Actinula_Paper/RNA_FISH_probe_design/RNA_probes_workflow.md

 Each file contains the following information for all actinula sequences that are found in any of our annotated OGs for the cooresponding geneset:  gene_acc, Homo_seqid, OG, gene symbol, Actinula_seqid

+### 2. Make a list of the OGs of interest

+### 3. Get full sequence headers with sequence locations

+### 4. Make a CSV of gene expression values for sequences of interest

+### 5. Select the highest expressed actinula sequences for each OG

+### 6. Blastp highly expressed sequences

+### 7. Pull out FASTA sequences for all transcripts of interest and get exact sequence locaiton of transcript

+### 8. Design probes in stellaris and order